 This is a vast repository of images, videos and sounds.
 License requirements for individual photographs can differ – a few require attribution, while others don’t.

 You can search for images based on keyword, category, dimension, language, region, and image resolution.
 You can download the images in different resolutions made available by the owner.

 Unsplash provides good looking, professional images in the public domain.
 It promises 10 new images every 10 days, and I have not encountered a situation where I run out of images 🙂

 Search on Unsplash is not great (well non-existent as far as I can tell).
 I often go back to Google to search within unsplash.
 You can download images in a single dimension made available by the image creator.

 Flickr is great for a lot of good photographs.
 Photopin makes it much easier to search, find the right image, and to add it to your blog.

 You can search for images by keyword, and considering whether commercial use is allowed.
 Individual images may be licensed differently, but most need an attribution back.

 You can download the images in different sizes as available on Flickr.

-Yet another place to download high quality images for free.
-These are images in public domain, no specific license restrictions apply.
+Yet another place to download high-quality images for free.
+These are images in the public domain, no specific license restrictions apply.

 You can view images by category or by tags.
 You can use the images for non-commercial, or commercial purposes.